Papillary fibroelastoma

-A papillary fibroelastoma is a primary tumor of the heart that typically involves one of the valves of the heart.
+A papillary fibroelastoma is a primary tumor of the heart that typically involves one of the heart valves.
 Papillary fibroelastomas, while considered uncommon, make up about 10 percent of all primary tumors of the heart.
 They are the third most common type of primary tumor of the heart, behind cardiac myxomas and cardiac lipomas.

 Signs and symptoms

 A papillary fibroelastoma is generally considered pathologically benign, however outflow obstruction or embolism can be associated with syncope, chest pain, heart attack, stroke and sudden cardiac death.

 Symptoms due to papillary fibroelastomas are generally due to either mechanical effects of the tumor or due to embolization of a portion of the tumor to a distal organ.
 In particular, chest pain or syncope may be due to transient occlusion of the left main coronary artery by the tumor, while a heart attack or sudden cardiac death may be due to embolization of a portion of the tumor into a coronary artery.